 At the edge of the basin one finds mostly sand, gravel, sandstones, conglomerates and breccias, which are composed of rock material from the Limestone Alps and flysch, brought here by rivers from the nascent Alpine Range.
 They house famous sites of fossils, such as the Gainfarner sands.
 There, along with shells, snails and corals, an entire manatee skeleton some 14 million years old was found.
 Toward the basin, vineyards often stand on fine-grained clays, marls, debris or colluvium, upon which loamy soils, quite often with high limestone content develop.

 Loamy soils of finely grained deposits predominate.
 A high coarse fraction is common, stemming from solidified or loose gravel and sands with high limestone content and substantial remains of shells, snails and other marine life.
 Rubble-laden hillside deposits help in matters of drainage and warming.
 In the Steinfeld, barren gravel soils provide excellent conditions for growing red wines.

-In the southeast, some vineyards occur on the other side of the Vienna Basin on crystalline schists and carbonates of the Austroalpine Superunit, which outcrops here in the Rosalia mountain range.
+In the far southeast, some vineyards on the other side of the Vienna Basin grow on crystalline slates and carbonates of the Eastern Alpine unit, which rises here in the Rosalia Range.

 Wines of Austria